 Before leaving the law of inertia, it’s time to say a few words about Aristotle.
 In his great but flawed work Physics, Aristotle more or less stated the law of inertia correctly:

 The trouble is, he rejects this statement.
-In Aristotle’s view it must be false, because its falseness supported his flawed assertion that a vacuum is impossible.
+In Aristotle’s view it must be false, because its falseness supported his assertion that a vacuum is impossible.

 Bringing Euclid’s Elements to Everyone

 In 1505, Bartolomeo Zamberti translated Euclid’s Elements into Latin.
-Zamberti had managed to find a copy of Euclid’s works in their original Greek.
+Zamberti had managed to find a copy of Euclid’s works in the original Greek.
 The best known previous edition had been written by the Italian mathematician Campanus of Novara in the 1200s.
 Campanus had translated the Elements based on an Arabic source, adding his own commentary.